megalus/coraline/README.md

 ```

 ---
+### Current Project Status

+Current status: In Progress

+We strong advise to not use this lib in Production projects at this current stage.
+Except bugs and breaking changes between each release.

 ### Future Implementations
+* Add option to "update" tables (`create_or_update_table` method)
 * Add native support for Global and Local Secondary Indexes
 * Add native support for Query operations
 * Add native support for TransactWriteItems and TransactGetItems